bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/index.rst

 point of entry for one or more services from outside the network.
 The reverse proxy receives all requests from the clients and forwards them to the Axon Ivy Engine which handles them.
-This allows integrating the processes and applications that you are running on an |ivy-engine| into a company or web portal.
+This allows integrating the processes and applications that you are running on an Axon Ivy Engine into a company or web portal.
 The use of a reverse proxy provides higher security.
 You have to keep the reverse proxy up-to-date at any time with the latest security updates because this is also the entry point for attackers.
 In addition, we recommend that you block access to critical resources such as the Engine Cockpit.

-We strongly recommend running a productive |ivy-engine| behind a reverse proxy.
-You should :ref:`terminate the SSL traffic (HTTPS) <reverse-proxy-terminate-ssl>` on the reverse proxy and let the reverse proxy communicate with the |ivy-engine|
-via plain HTTP.
+We strongly recommend running a productive Axon Ivy Engine behind a reverse proxy.
+You should :ref:`terminate the SSL traffic (HTTPS) <reverse-proxy-terminate-ssl>` on the reverse proxy and let the reverse proxy communicate with the Axon Ivy Engine via plain HTTP.

 |